 When you go to work each day, your mind is on the tasks at hand and the career path you’re pursuing.
 The thought that you may someday be unable to continue working never crosses your mind – until that far-off possibility becomes a difficult reality.

 If you’re facing an injury, illness, or mental or physical condition that prevents you from working, don’t wait.
-The longer you delay filing for Social Security disability benefits, the more difficulty you could encounter and the longer you will have to wait for benefits you deserve.
+The longer you delay filing for Social Security disability benefits, the more difficulty you could encounter and the longer you will have to wait for the benefits you deserve.
 Instead, contact the experienced and compassionate Oklahoma Social Security Disability attorneys at the office of Edwards & Patterson Law in Tulsa and McAlester OK as soon as possible.

 The Social Security Administration (SSA) estimates that three in every 10 working Americans will become too disabled to work before they reach retirement age.
 For many disabled workers, Oklahoma SSD Benefits or Social Security Disability Insurance (SSDI) provides a vital source of support.